 Inspired by her father, motivated by curiosity, and driven by her passion for connecting people, Shirley Meng, a professor of nanoengineering at the University of California, San Diego, discovered her love for science.

-Although, she had originally thought her interests would lead her to pursue another path, particularly law.
+Although, she had originally thought her interests would lead her to pursue another path, a career in law.

 However, because of the instability of the law system in China, where Meng is originally from, her father encouraged Meng to pursue other opportunities.
 That’s when she began considering a career in the sciences.